 Personally, I always decided to leave the bedtime nursing for another month or so, but you don’t need to do that.
 That was more for me, weaning each of my children was a very emotional time, and I knew I needed to not rush it.
 Keeping that bedtime feeding gave me time to really take in those last days of our special connection.
 After about a month or so, I would make sure they had a really good dinner (serve a favorite food) or a late snack and then I would let Dad do the bedtime routine.
 In all cases, my kids just let my husband put them to bed, as if they had never been nursed, while I sobbed in another room.
 My children were fine, and I knew, for me, for us, it was time.

-- Take away one feeding at a time.
+- Take away one feeding at a time

-- Eliminate the easiest feedings first.
+- Eliminate the easiest feedings first

 - Offer a meal instead of nursing.
-All kids should eat every 2.5-3 hours, count from the start of one meal to the start of the next.
+All kids should eat every 2.5 – 3 hours, count from the start of one meal to the start of the next

 - Give a cup at each meal, and place either breast milk or cow’s milk in the cup.
 I prefer a straw cup (see how to teach your baby to drink from a straw).
-From an OT and mom friendly perspective I love these cups in particular: Playtex Sipsters, Munchkin Flex Straw, and Advent Straw Cup
+From an OT and mom friendly perspective, I love these cups in particular: Playtex Sipsters, Munchkin Flex Straw, and Advent Straw Cup

 - The first time you give cow’s milk, mix it with a 25-50% blend of breast milk.
 This will help them adjust digestively and to the taste.
-After a day or two of successful consumption you can continue to add less and less breast milk until it is straight cow’s milk or toddler formula, if you choose.
+After a day or two of successful consumption, you can continue to add less and less breast milk until it is straight cow’s milk or toddler formula, if you choose.

-- Prior to weaning give your baby water at each meal, which will help them get used to having a drink.
-Have water available throughout the day in a cup that they have access to, once you start serving milk with their meals.
+- Prior to weaning, give your baby water at each meal, which will help them get used to having a drink.
+Have water available throughout the day in a cup that they have access to once you start serving milk with their meals.
 Some babies will want to have both at a meal, which is fine for a short transition period.

 If you are looking for more specifics on feeding schedules, click on the ages you need: 6-7 months, 8-10 months, and 11 months plus for samples.
-These, too, are just a guideline but should give you some direction.
+These, too, are just a guideline, but should give you some direction.
 Adapt them as needed.

 Troubleshooting Common Breast Weaning Roadblocks

 Although stopping breastfeeding can be as easy as I just made it sound, sometime parents hit some roadblocks.
 I’m going to run through some common ones to help you troubleshoot.
-With all of the suggestions below, know that is important to stay consistent and keep trying.
-All of my boys ended up loving cow’s milk but it took a month or so before they were drinking it really well, usually by the time they were completely weaned from the breast.
+With all of the suggestions below, know that it’s important to stay consistent and keep trying.
+All of my boys ended up loving cow’s milk, but it took a month or so before they were drinking it really well, usually by the time they were completely weaned from the breast.
 Keep in mind that once a baby turns 1, they only require 16 ounces of a milk source.

 - Refuses a cup of any type:

 - Try and try again – every day, at every meal, put the milk in the cup and don’t pressure them.
 Offer it and even demonstrate, but don’t force.
 You can experiment with serving cold and warm if you like.
-If your toddler spits it out, that’s okay, all part of the process.
+If your toddler spits it out, that’s okay, it’s all part of the process.